 4. Develop a Professional Website and Social Media

-Creating a professional website is crucial.
-It’s 2019, you need to measure up online.
+Creating a professional website is crucial, you need to measure up online.
 Most people purchase or view online before buying directly from stores, so a professional website that explains who you are, what you offer and how to contact you is a must when you brand your small business.
 Your website must contain the following in order to be successful:

 Brand Name and Logo